windy-civi/windy-civi/scraper_next/brainstorm.md

 ### Prior art/reading:
 - [Washington DC made Github](https://github.com/DCCouncil/law-xml) their official law source of truth.
 It looks immutable.
 - [How append-only logs are used in p2p/blockchain applications](https://scuttlebot.io/more/protocols/secure-scuttlebutt.html).

-### OpenStates Specific Info

-We can get OpenStates data 2 ways
-- [via SQL Dump](https://open.pluralpolicy.com/data/), which updates every few days, and has bill full text, in addition to a lot of other content like maps data.
-- [By running the scrapers directly](https://github.com/openstates/openstates-scrapers) Data will be much more up to date as it scrapes data directly.

 ## Potential Folder Structure + Filename Convention